MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 As the administrator of [!INCLUDE[prodshort](includes/prodshort.md)] online, you can manage user sessions in the administration center.
 For more information, see [Managing Sessions](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments#managing-sessions) in the administration content.

-For [!INCLUDE[prodshort](includes/prodshort.md)] on-premises, you can manage sessions using SQL Server Management Studio, for example. for more information, see [SQL Server technical documentation](/sql/sql-server/?view=sql-server-ver15).
+For [!INCLUDE[prodshort](includes/prodshort.md)] on-premises, you can manage sessions using SQL Server Management Studio, for example.
+For more information, see [SQL Server technical documentation](/sql/sql-server).

 ## See Also
 [Assign Permissions to Users and Groups](ui-define-granular-permissions.md)